scramjetorg/scramjet-http-uristream/README.md

 ## License and contributions

-At this moment Scramjet is released under the terms of GPL-3.
+As of version 2.0 Scramjet is MIT Licensed and so is this module.